-V. Experience Study
+VI.
+Experience Study

-- A. In accordance with Minnesota Statutes, Section 356.215 Subdivision 2, an experience study must be performed for each plan, as appropriate, as provided under D(4) of this section.
+A. In accordance with Minnesota Statutes, Section 356.215 Subdivision 2, an experience study must be performed for each plan, as appropriate, as provided under D(4) of this section.
 The experience study is an analysis of actual experience under the plan compared to the experience expected under the actuarial assumptions then in use.
-No change in an actuarial assumption may be recommended by the Actuary for approval by the Commission unless the need for change has been established by an experience study or, for smaller plans, by a formal review of the actuarial assumptions, including written documentation of the findings and recommendations.
-A complete experience report accumulating a significant amount of annual experience study data must be presented to the Commission periodically. - B. Economic Experience - (1) The annual investment return on the assets available for benefits must be calculated on a market value basis and on a currentan actuarial value-asset basis using the dollar weighted calculation technique.
-Assets invested in MPRIF or MERF's Retirement Benefit Fund must be excluded from this analysis since earnings that deviate from the assumed percentage (6% for MPRIF and 5% for MERF's RBF) do not affect the Unfunded Actuarial Accrued Liability.
-All cash flows in and out of the fund must be assumed to occur in the middle of the year. with the exception of transfers to MPRIF or MERF's Retirement Benefit Fund, where the month of transfer is to be recognized in the calculation.
+A -change in an actuarial assumption typically will be recommended by the Actuary for approval by the Commission based on an experience study or, for smaller plans, by a formal review of the actuarial assumptions, including written documentation the findings recommendations.
+A complete experience report accumulating a significant amount of annual experience study data must be presented to the Commission periodically.

+B. Economic Experience

+(1) The annual investment return on the assets available for benefits must be calculated on a market value basis and on an actuarial value basis using the dollar weighted calculation technique.
+All cash flows in and out of the fund must be assumed to occur in the middle of the year.